ObsMod/pylawr/docs/source/user/noise.rst

 In contrast to the received signal, the signal of background noise is independent of the distance to the radar.
 To estimate the noise level we need to apply the beam expansion effect, more precisely we have to invert the preprocessed :math:`r^2`-dependency of the background noise.
-For this purpose the :py:mod:`pylawr` package provides the class :py:class:`~pylawr.transform.spatial.BeamExpansion`.
+For this purpose, the :py:mod:`pylawr` package provides the class :py:class:`~pylawr.transform.spatial.BeamExpansion`.
 This filter applies or removes the beam expansion effect to or from a reflectivity field.
 The